-• Terms which contain vague or uncertain wording (for example "in accordance with all legislative and regulatory requirements").
+Terms excluding or restricting liability which contain vague or uncertain wording (for example "in accordance with all legislative and regulatory requirements").
 These are so broadly drafted that residents are unlikely to understand the practical effect of such terms.

 "The signatory agrees that the Proprietor, servant or agents shall not be liable for any personal injury howsoever caused to the Resident within the Nursing Home where the Proprietor, servants or agents act in accordance with all legislative and regulatory requirements"